ctinnovation/ngx-konva/projects/ngx-konva/README.md

 ## Events handling

-In order to avoid consuming memory setting up unused listener the Node events are handled through directives.
+In order to avoid consuming memory setting up unused listeners, the Node events are handled through directives.

 These are the directives you can use: